 • Appearance is usually a replica of stone, not a perfect match

 Though marble is a beautiful, durable countertop material, it is slightly softer than both granite and quartz.
 This makes it more susceptible to scratching, etching, and staining.
-Because it is also porous, marble must be sealed regularly, in order to keep it from absorbing bacteria found in the kitchen.
+Because it is also porous, marble must be sealed regularly, in order to keep it from absorbing bacteria found in the kitchen or bathroom.

 • Long-lasting material